Do you want to know how to copyright an idea for a movie or TV show?

 2. Starting a project with a friend

-If you are starting a writing partnership, you need to be thinking about the long term.
+If you are starting a writing partnership, you need to be thinking about how to copyright ideas in the long term.

 Some of the issues are: